9 Insanely Easy Natural Ways To Get Rid Of Period Pains

 1. Lavender Essential Oil

 Heat is a great way to relax the uterine muscles.
 Invest in a hot water bottle or a microwaveable wheat bag and place it on your stomach.
-A warm shower, hot bath or a hot drink will help ease the pain too.
+A warm shower, hot bath or a hot drink can help ease the pain too.

 The absolute last thing you want to do during your period is hit the gym.
 Aside from feeling bloated and gross, the aches feel like you’ve been working out for weeks already.
 But, hear us out on this one.
 Exercising actually increases the blood flow to the pelvic region as well as releasing endorphins – the happy hormone that makes you feel great.
 During your period, your body produces prostaglandins, which is a hormone that causes the uterine muscles to contract (ugh,) but endorphins from exercise help fight it off (yay)!
-If you don’t necessarily feel like hitting body pump or Zumba classes, a light yoga session at home will also help.
+If you don’t necessarily feel like hitting body pump or Zumba classes, a light yoga session at home or a walk will also help.
 Try downloading an app called Down Dog, which will guide you through yoga classes tailored to your level, mood, and time!

 4. Ginger and Black Pepper Tea

 Another wonderful aspect of our periods is fatigue!
 But caffeine is a big no-no as it causes the constriction of blood vessels – including the ones in your uterus, to tighten.
 So, you need a little pick-me-up that won’t make things worse.
 Ginger is a fantastic option as it lowers the production of prostaglandins, easing the pain of cramps as well as giving you an energy boost and fighting fatigue.
-Make yourself some ginger and black pepper tea by adding 2 teaspoons of dried ginger (or a few slices of fresh ginger) and one teaspoon of black pepper to a cup of hot water.
+Make yourself some ginger and black pepper tea by adding two teaspoons of dried ginger (or a few slices of fresh ginger) and one teaspoon of black pepper to a cup of hot water.
 If you’re prone to irregular periods, ginger and black pepper tea can also help to regulate them.

 As well as being a great pizza topping (mmm, pizza), basil is another herb that can help to ease period discomfort.
 Basil contains caffeic acid, which reduces inflammation that causes your uterus muscles to contract, as well as being an analgesic – a natural painkiller.
-To reap the benefits of basil, make yourself some tea by adding 1 teaspoon of dried basil leaves to a cup of hot water, or use fresh basil leaves in cool water with cucumber for a hydrating, healing hit of hydration.
+To reap the benefits of basil, make yourself some tea by adding one teaspoon of dried basil leaves to a cup of hot water, or use fresh basil leaves in cool water with cucumber for a hydrating, healing hit of hydration.

 6. Cinnamon and Honey

 Cinnamon has antispasmodic, anti-clotting, and anti-inflammatory properties, which are basically the key properties you need during your period.
-An antispasmodic helps to suppress muscle spasms, while an anti-clotting chemical called coumarin helps prevent clots forming.
+An antispasmodic helps to suppress muscle spasms, while an anti-clotting chemical called coumarin helps prevent clots from forming.
 Honey is a natural sweetener, but it’s also been shown to be just as effective as taking anti-inflammatory painkillers in a new study in the journal Archives of Gynecology and Obstetrics – research showed that by taking one tablespoon of honey every day for two weeks prior to your period, it was as effective as anti-inflammatory painkillers to get rid of period pains.
 For quick and delicious pain relief, add a 1/4 tsp of cinnamon to a cup of hot water with 1 tsp of honey – it’s seriously yum.

 This is one remedy that we find really apeeling (we couldn’t help ourselves!).
 If your bloat has got you feeling like the Michelin man, bananas are your answer.
 Rich in vitamin B6 and potassium, bananas can help to reduce water retention, which can make you feel bloated and blurgh.
 Although including bananas into your everyday diet is also a good thing, as a lack of potassium can actually cause muscle cramping.
 We’re still looking into whether banana splits count.